 This is totally dependent on the flavor(s) you’re using and your personal preference… Some flavors are amazing at 10%, some better at 20% or even higher!

 BUT a great starting point would be 15%.
 Just remember it’s far easier to start off low and add a little more flavor later if you need to!

 Yes you can!
 Experimenting with different flavor mixes is one of the best reasons to start mixing your own e-liquid!

-Just hit the ‘Add’ flavor button on our e-liquid calculator to add extra flavors!
+Just hit the ‘Add’ flavor button on our e liquid calculator to add extra flavors!

 We’ll be adding our top picks for flavor recipes in the near future so be sure to check back soon!

-What nicotine strength to choose is really down to personal preference and what you’re hoping to get out of vaping.
+Our e liquid calculator will allow you to select whatever nicotine strength you want.
+Knowing what nicotine strength to choose is really down to personal preference and what you’re hoping to get out of vaping.
 Store bought e-juice usually ranges from 3mg (0.3%) to 6mg (0.6%).